26 Aerodynamics of Bluff Bodies

 2. How fast does a golf ball travel?

-A little research will show that according to the rules of golf, then the diameter of a golf ball must not be less than 1.68 inches or 42.67 mm.
+A little research will show that according to golf rules, a golf ball’s diameter must be at least 1.68 inches or 42.67 mm.
 Also, an amateur golfer typically hits a ball at an average speed of 135 mph or 217.4 kph with a driver club.
-However, those speeds can vary significantly with a golfer’s skill level, and may range from a low of 110 mph (177 kph) to as high as 160 mph (257.5 kph) for a professional golfer.
+However, those speeds can vary significantly with a golfer’s skill level and may range from a low of 110 mph (177 kph) to as high as 160 mph (257.5 kph) for a professional golfer.
+Therefore, the Reynolds number of a golf ball can only be established within certain bounds.

 The Reynolds number of the golf ball based on its diameter is